 The source of most SEO and marketing headaches: the ever-changing Google search algorithm.
+But what is the history of Google updates and their search algorithm?

 With the timeline infographic below, we’re here to put a little more sense into what Google’s thinking every time it updates its core algorithm.
 The running themes?
 High-quality content and great user experience.
 Without further ado…